shroffk/docs/eic-epics/ioc-deployment.md

 - Inside, the `iocBoot` and `opi` directories, new directories can be created that reflect the tree structure of the users or group.

+- For any EPICS IOC app development, the users might want to save the local source repository under `/eic/source/epics`.
+For each IOC app, IOC source code, iocBoot and OPI files can be kept under one repository.
+However, the most important thing is to keep the local repository synchronized with the GitHub repository.

 - The IOCs are be started/stopped/monitored using the `manage-iocs` utility or an user interface (on top of manage-iocs).